 While it has generally been accepted that non-professional media actors empowered by novel digitally networked technologies are changing the media landscape in the West, this is less obvious in the case of sub-Saharan Africa.
 Recent years, however, have seen the emergence of a diverse range of citizen media in Africa, enabled by technologies such as mobile phones, blogs, micro blogs, video-sharing platforms and mapping.
 Through in-depth and focus-group interviews with selected experts and citizen journalism practitioners, as well as a review of the existing body of research, this study aims to identify emerging patterns and trends in African citizen journalism, paying particular attention to the Zimbabwean case.
 The research hopes to establish the notion that digital technologyenabled citizen journalism, although still restricted to a subset of African countries, provides a powerful counter-narrative to professional media that are often constrained, or even controlled, by national governments

-Mutsvairo, B. 2016, 'Politics and the Pursuit of Propaganda in Zimbabwe's State Media: A Case of the The Herald online' in Perspectives on Participatory Politics and Citizen Journalism in a Networked Africa: A Connected Continent., Palgrave Macmillan, Germany, pp. 157-170.View/Download from: Publisher's site
+Mutsvairo, B 2016, 'Politics and the Pursuit of Propaganda in Zimbabwe's State Media: A Case of the The Herald online' in Mutsvairo, B (ed), Perspectives on Participatory Politics and Citizen Journalism in a Networked Africa: A Connected Continent., Palgrave Macmillan, Germany, pp. 157-170.View/Download from: Publisher's site

 In this chapter, the author has endeavoured to first problematize The Herald newspaper's role in Zimbabwean society.
 The first issue lies within the institution itself.
 Its role and responsibility to provide citizens with reliable news content have all been severely questioned by critics at home and abroad because of its traditional, openly pro-government stance.
 The second issue, which is related to the first, is associated with the newspaper's ownership structure, which presumably forces editors to pointedly paint a positive picture on stories involving Zimbabwe African National Union — Patriotic Front (ZANU-PF) officials even when unprejudiced scrutiny is needed, while anything that seeks to dehumanize, discredit or demonize the opposition attracts instant attention and is decidedly disseminated at whatever cost.
 The author, therefore, decided to formulate one central research question: To what extent do The Herald's historical ties with ZANU-PF contribute to its perceived biased coverage of news events?

-Mutsvairo, B. 2016, 'Recapturing Citizen Journalism: Processes and Patterns' in Participatory Politics and Citizen Journalism in a Networked Africa: A Connected Continent, Palgrave Macmillan, pp. 1-15.View/Download from: Publisher's site
+Mutsvairo, B 2016, 'Recapturing Citizen Journalism: Processes and Patterns' in Mutsvairo, B (ed), Participatory Politics and Citizen Journalism in a Networked Africa: A Connected Continent, Palgrave Macmillan, Basingstoke, pp. 1-15.View/Download from: Publisher's site

 This chapter examines two case studies–the Umbrella Revolution in Hong Kong, and the July 20th protest in Malawi—to explore whether and how political activism through smartphone dissent networks enhances civic engagement.
 By probing the vitality, potentiality and ability of new communication and technological changes driving online civil action across the African continent, we explore what lessons countries can take from digitally-negotiated civil disobedience protests.
 The chapter will also discuss and theorize mobile media activism within social and geo-political realms, analyzing specific cases from Asia about the extent to which they have implications for understanding the changing dynamics of mobile media activism in sub-Saharan Africa.
 This chapter enriches and adds new dimensions to the current debates on the role of mobile media in political activism in a comparative light.

-Alinejad, D. & Mutsvairo, B. 2015, 'Dispatches from the dispersed: Comparatively analysing internet-based diasporic journalism within Zimbabwean and Iranian contexts' in Journalism, Audiences and Diaspora, Palgrave Macmillan, pp. 171-186.View/Download from: UTS OPUS or Publisher's site
+Alinejad, D & Mutsvairo, B 2015, 'Dispatches from the dispersed: Comparatively analysing internet-based diasporic journalism within Zimbabwean and Iranian contexts' in Ogunyemi, O (ed), Journalism, Audiences and Diaspora, Palgrave Macmillan, Basingstoke, pp. 171-186.View/Download from: UTS OPUS or Publisher's site